 When it works, this is a great little machine, The welding performance is solid, simple to set up and really easy to use, giving you clean and consistent results, and the plasma cutter function is solid enough to suit home workshops, hobbyists and even smaller businesses.

 The issue is reliability.
 If you’re really unlucky, you might get a duff unit.
-Then you’ll have to struggle with Lotos’s customer support.
+Then you’ll have to struggle a bit with Lotos’s customer support.
 You’ll definitely get your money back or a replacement, especially if you go through Amazon (Amazon’s returns policy is bulletproof) but it might take a few weeks.

 If you’re willing to take a small risk, and you like what you see, feel free to pick this up.
-In all but the work circumstances, you will have a great little system that you will love for years.
+In all but the heaviest work circumstances, you will have a great little system that you will love for years.

 The Final Cut on the Best Multi Process Welders

 A multi process welder may not be right for everyone.
 If you are a professional, they might keep up with your workload and provide some flexibility.